kyan/kyan-jukebox-js/README.md

 $ docker-compose up
 ```

-This will give you a give you a working client and API plus the perisistence layer.
-The client is available http://localhost:3001 running in dev mode, meaning any changes will cause the server to restart.
+This will give you a working client and API plus the persistence layer.
+The client is available at http://localhost:3001 running in dev mode, meaning any changes will cause the server to restart.

 ### Mopidy